lauracharvey/laura-harvey-joules-frontend/README.md

 3. Open the project in your Terminal
 4. Run "npm i"
 5. Run "npx json-server --watch data/db.json --port 8000" to start the dummy server
-6. Run "npm run start"
+6. Run "npm run start" to start the development server

 The project should open on localhost:3000